-Irish brown soda bread.
-Yeast-free dough, 5-minute preparation & no kneading skills required make it a perfect bread for beginner bakers or busy families!
+This is an easy Irish soda bread recipe with a 5-minute preparation and no kneading skills required!
+This yeast-free dough is perfect for beginner bakers and busy families!

 Soda bread (Irish: arán sóide) is a traditional Irish bread.
-Flour, baking soda and salt are mixed with buttermilk or sour milk and formed into a loaf which is marked with a cross or cut into quarters.
-This dough doesn’t use yeast but bicarbonate of soda (baking soda) which is the rising agent here.
+The dough for this bread doesn’t use yeast, but bicarbonate of soda (baking soda) which is the rising agent here.

 Irish Brown Soda Bread